0 Part Course |

 • Reviewing, developing, modifying and communicating procedure changes

-• This risk based compliance course investigates the concept of challenge (when necessary)
+• The concept of challenge (when necessary)

 • Position monitoring